5/6/2025

 Analyst, Scotiabank

 Thank you.
-Hey, come on in guys.
-Um, Charles, I saw Casey, I just curious that, I mean, based on your comment, uh, is the business model need to be changed?
-I mean, historically that the company is growth for acquisition and have a growth, uh, bias.
-Uh, but if the, uh, if you're ready, consolidate most of the, uh, the best offset is that means that you have to go outside the permit or that the time business model perhaps that need to be changed going forward.
+Hey, good morning, guys.
+Travis or Casey, I'm just curious that, I mean, based on your comment, is the business model need to be changed?
+I mean, historically that the company is growth or acquisition and have a growth bias.
+But if you're already consolidating most of the best assets, If that means that you have to go outside the Permian or that the entire business model perhaps that need to be changed going forward?

 speaker

-Yeah, Paul, I don't think there's a need to go outside the Permian because I don't see any other basin and certainly in the U S that has, um, that has the inventory quality and depth of the Permian.
-You know, we, we have a big, we have a big motto internally and it's no, you don't know, and we're really, really good at the Permian basin.
-We're really, really good at drilling wells in the Permian basin.
-And that's our, you know, that's our expertise.
-So I don't, I don't think we need to, to go outside the basin.
-You know, on the business model comment, you know, I think we've grown the business through acquisition.
+Paul, I don't think there's a need to go outside the Permian because I don't see any other basin and certainly in the U.S. that has the inventory quality and depth of the Permian.
+We have a big motto internally and it's know what you don't know.
+And we're really, really good at the Permian Basin.
+We're really, really good at drilling wells in the Permian Basin.
+And that's our expertise.
+So I don't think we need to go outside the basin.
+On the business model comment, I think we've grown the business through acquisition.
 We're obviously extremely large now.
-Um, you know, we've always focused on per share metrics.
+We've always focused on per share metrics.
 I think there's still a world where we grow per share metrics significantly with our current asset base.
-And, you know, while, while it's a long way off from today, I do think there's going to be a time period where significant organic growth is going to be required from someone like Dynabek to fill the gap in US supply that, you know, probably, probably struggles over the next five to 10 years.
-And that, that in our mind is what we've been positioning the company for long term, you know, for that proverbial pot of gold on the end of the rainbow.
-And, you know, we're last man standing in the basin, drilling high return wells at high oil prices.
+And while it's a long way off from today, I do think there's going to be a time period where significant organic growth is going to be required from someone like Diamondback to fill the gap in U.S. supply that, you know, probably struggles over the next five to ten years.
+And that, in our mind, is what we've been positioning the company for long term, you know, for that proverbial pot of gold on the end of the rainbow when, you know, we're last man standing in the basin drilling high return wells at high oil prices.

 speaker